-With so many medical advances in recent years, some are wondering when the vaccine to combat drug addiction will appear on the market.
+With so many medical advances in recent years, some are wondering when anti-addiction vaccines will appear on the market.
 The idea of anti-drug vaccines is certainly not new, and now researchers are starting to close in on these medications and bring some to clinical trials.

-While a vaccine isn’t available today (not yet, anyway), researchers see it as a future solution for those who are dedicated to quitting and need help avoiding relapse.
+While addiction vaccines aren’t available today (not yet, anyway), researchers see it as a future solution for those who are dedicated to quitting and need help avoiding relapse.
 The theory is that if the sufferer no longer feels the effect of a substance, there is a much lower chance he or she would relapse.

-When treating drug addiction, medications like Naltrexone (Vivitrol) and Buprenorphine are used to help relieve withdrawal symptoms, decrease addiction cravings and block receptors in the brain that allow the user to get high.
+When treating drug addiction or alcoholism, medications like Naltrexone (Vivitrol) and Buprenorphine are used to help relieve withdrawal symptoms, decrease addiction cravings and block receptors in the brain that allow the user to get high.
+These medications often play a major part in the detox phase of treatment.

 As clinical trials continue, experts and researchers are optimistic about vaccines that could help fight addiction to drugs like opioids, heroin, cocaine and even alcohol.
 That’s because vaccines would be able to provide benefits, such as: